 “Hosting is different than acting.
 In acting, you are playing a role and becoming a character.
 Commercially, it’s different as well.
 In commercials, you are selling a product.
 In hosting, you are selling yourself.

 “A great host is one who can connect to the audience.
 Great hosts don’t make it about them but about their audience having a great experience.
 Great hosts put the audience before their ego.
 Great hosts are comfortable in their own skin and maintain a strong sense of self.

 “There are so many different facets to hosting.
 It’s truly the great balancing act.
-It’s an act that can be 100-percent learned.
+It’s an act that can be 100% learned.
 The great thing about hosting is you don’t have to have a lick of talent to do it.
-But with that strong connection to your audience, you can learn to balance all of the elements of hosting—from the teleprompter, to your co-host, to the copy.
+But with that strong connection to your audience, you can learn to balance all of the elements of hosting—from the teleprompter to your co-host to the copy.

-“Good hosts know how to balance all the elements, connect to the audience, and never lose sight of themselves.
-All of that takes practice.
-It's a skill that can be 100-percent learned.
-I have seen people who I thought had a better chance to be struck by lightning than ever make it in front of the camera, but they found their voice, their niche.
+“Good hosts know how to balance all the elements, connect to the audience, and never lose sight of themselves….
+I have seen people who I thought had a better chance [of being] struck by lightning than ever make it in front of the camera, but they found their voice, their niche.
 They learned to balance all the elements and are now making a living as hosts.”

 Sellars also recommends taking the following steps to increase your chances of breaking into the world of hosting: